 Little sends a statement with regards to the Coronavirus outbreak in Kenya.

 We are educating our driver-partners on the safety guidelines as per the WHO website.
 We are planning to distribute alcohol-based hand sanitizer with all our drivers.
-We will be having an enhanced cleaning and disinfection process with.
-We will use certified chemicals that kill viruses, bacteria, and germs.
+They will be having an enhanced cleaning and disinfection process with and use certified chemicals that kill viruses, bacteria, and germs.

 18th March, 2020: Updates on Home Schooling and NTSA Doesn’t want you to use cash